marekq/sqs-fargate-poller/readme.md

  Fargate with ECS deployed through CDK offers an alternative for these cases for the following reasons;

  - Fargate clusters and VPC's are free of charge, which means you do not have a fixed cost for running the solution.
+You only pay for the runtime of the Lambda function and the Fargate container, plus some costs for XRay, CloudWatch and SQS usage.
  - All the components also don't require any ongoing maintenance or active monitoring to run.
+In case your stack breaks, you can easily revert to an older version of the stack of the CDK.
  - You can import any Docker container into the solution and customize the amount of memory and CPU that it requires.
+The process to do this easier will be documented and automated properly in the future.
  - All AWS resources, the Docker container and Lambda function can easily be deployed using the CDK.
 You can also make changes to the code on your machine and push it to AWS using 'cdk deploy'.

 Installation